h-omer/neo4j-versioner-core/docs/index.md

 ## Data Model

-The current data model uses two kind of nodes: the Entity nodes, created by the user through a given Label and the `State` node, managed by the Graph Versioner.
+The current data model uses two kind of nodes: the Entity nodes, created by the user through a given Label and the `State` nodes, managed by the Graph Versioner.
-The `State` node can be saw as the set of mutable properties which regards the Entity, which instead has got only immutable properties.
+The `State` node can be seen as the set of mutable properties which regards the Entity, which possesses only immutable properties.
 There are 4 different relationships:
 * `(:Entity)-[:CURRENT {date: 123456789}]-(:State)`, representing the current Entity `State`;
 * `(:Entity)-[:HAS_STATE {startDate: 123456788, endDate: 123456789}]-(State)`, representing an Entity `State`, it will have an endDate only if the `State` node is not the current one;